LoopKit/loopdocs/docs/operation/features/workout.md

 ### Future Override

 When an override is scheduled to start in the future, it can have an effect earlier than you might think.
-The closed loop suggested insulin increase or restriction at each cycle is calculated to map your predicted glucose to the desired target range over the duration of insulin action (6 hours).
+The closed loop automated insulin increase or restriction at each cycle is calculated to map your predicted glucose to the desired target range over the duration of insulin action (6 hours).
+If the future override has a higher target, that higher target is factored into the Loop calculations.

 Example: